Turkey says UN lost neutrality after world body condemns Cyprus roadwork, assault on peacekeepers

 Speaking after a Cabinet meeting late Monday, Turkish President Recep Tayyip Erdogan called the U.N. peacekeepers' action “unacceptable” and accused the force of bias against Turkish Cypriots.

-Cyprus was divided into a breakaway Turkish Cypriot north and an internationally recognized Greek Cypriot south in 1974 following a Turkish invasion that was triggered by a coup aimed at uniting the island with Greece.
-Turkey maintains more than 35,000 soldiers in the Mediterranean nation 's northern third.
-The Greek Cypriot south is a member of the European Union.
+Cyprus was divided along ethnic lines in 1974 following a Turkish invasion that was triggered by a coup aimed at uniting the island with Greece.
+Only Turkey recognizes a Turkish Cypriot declaration of independence in the Mediterranean nation's northern third where Turkey maintains more than 35,000 troops.
+Although Cyprus joined the European Union in 2004, only the Greek Cypriot south — where the island's internationally recognized government is seated — enjoys full membership benefits.

 Since 1974, a U.N. peacekeeping force known as UNFICYP has supervised the de facto cease-fire and maintained a buffer zone between Turkish and Turkish Cypriot forces in the north and Greek Cypriot forces in the south.